tum-gis/ckanext-grouphierarchy-sddi/README.md

 # ckanext-grouphierarchy - group hierarchy for CKAN

+This CKAN extension is intended to be used in combination with the [SDDI CKAN Docker container](https://github.com/tum-gis/SDDI-CKAN-Docker).

+## Overview

 Provides a new field on the group edit form to select a parent group.
 This new hierarchical arrangement of groups is displayed using templates in this extension, instead of the usual list.
 An group